-By reminding his readers of the Transfiguration, Peter affirmed several important doctrines of the Christian faith.
+In vss.
+16-18 Peter reminded his readers of the Transfiguration, and also affirmed several important doctrines of the Christian faith.

 He affirmed that Jesus Christ is indeed the Son of God.
 The test of any religion is, "What do you say about Jesus Christ?"
 If a religious teacher denies the deity of Christ, then he is a false teacher (1 John 2:18-29; 4:1-6).

-But the person of Jesus Christ is only one test; we must also ask, "And what is the work of Jesus Christ?
+But the person of Jesus Christ is only one test; we also should ask,

+"And what is the work of Jesus Christ?
 Why did He come and what did He do?"
 Again, the Transfiguration gives us the answer; for Moses and Elijah "appeared in glory, and spoke of His decease [exodus] which He should accomplish at Jerusalem" (Luke 9:31).
 His death was not simply an example, as some liberal theologians want us to believe; it was an exodus, an accomplishment.
 He accomplished something on the cross-the redemption of lost sinners!